-Welcome to CrashPlan for Small Business!
+Welcome to CrashPlan!
 Our goal is to help you get the most out of your free trial and set you up for success.
-This one-stop guide provides basic instructions for getting started with CrashPlan for Small Business.
-If you haven't signed up for a CrashPlan for Small Business free trial yet, start here.
+This one-stop guide provides basic instructions for getting started with CrashPlan Essential or Professional.

 Considerations before you begin

 When you sign in to the CrashPlan console for the first time, you'll be asked to set up two-factor authentication using Google Authenticator or another TOTP authenticator of your choice.
 This step is required.
-For more information, see our article Two-factor authentication for CrashPlan for Small Business.
+For more information, see our article Two-factor authentication for CrashPlan.

 CrashPlan supports backing up files that reside on network attached storage (NAS) on Mac and Linux.
 CrashPlan doesn't support backing up NAS on Windows.
-For more information, see our article Back up networked storage or NAS devices with CrashPlan for Small Business.
+For more information, see our article Back up networked storage or NAS devices.

 macOS permission requirements

-Due to Apple's privacy restrictions for files and folders containing personal data in macOS Mojave 10.14 and later, CrashPlan cannot back up some files from locations like the desktop, Contacts, Photos, and Mail until you grant access to the CrashPlan app.
-For more information, see our article macOS not backing up files with personal data in CrashPlan for Small Business.
+Due to Apple's privacy restrictions for files and folders containing personal data, CrashPlan cannot back up some files from locations like the desktop, Contacts, Photos, and Mail until you grant access to the CrashPlan app.
+For more information, see our article macOS not backing up files with personal data.

 CrashPlan app settings for memory usage with large backups

 The amount of available memory needed to use the CrashPlan app increases with the size of your archive or backup file selection.
-For backup selections exceeding 1TB in size (for Mac and Linux) or 4TB (for Windows), see our article Adjust CrashPlan app settings for memory usage with large backups (CrashPlan for Small Business).
+For backup selections exceeding 1TB in size (for Mac and Linux) or 4TB (for Windows), see our article Adjust CrashPlan app settings for memory usage with large backups.

 CrashPlan and HIPAA compliance

-CrashPlan for Small Business can support compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as long as you follow proper policies and procedures.
+CrashPlan can support compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as long as you follow proper policies and procedures.
 For more information, see our article CrashPlan and HIPAA compliance.

-The CrashPlan for Small Business CrashPlan console offers a few different ways to add users, giving you flexibility to quickly add one user or add multiple users at once.
-See Add users from the CrashPlan console for CrashPlan for Small Business for details.
+The CrashPlan console offers a few different ways to add users, giving you flexibility to quickly add one user or add multiple users at once.
+See Add users from the CrashPlan console for details.